Fausto Isidro Meza Flores

-Fausto Isidro Meza Flores (born June 19, 1982), also known as "El Chapo Isidro", is a Mexican drug lord, gangster, and leader of Los Mazatlecos.
-He has a high rank in the Beltrán Leyva Cartel and was the right-hand man of Alfredo Beltrán Leyva before he was incarcerated in the United States.
+Fausto Isidro Meza Flores (born June 19, 1982), also known as "El Chapo Isidro", is a Mexican drug lord and leader of Los Mazatlecos.
+He held a high rank in the Beltrán Leyva Cartel and was the right-hand man of Alfredo Beltrán Leyva before Beltrán Leyva was incarcerated in the United States.
 On February 4, 2025, he was added to the FBI Ten Most Wanted Fugitives list.

 Criminal career

 Early life and ascension

 Meza Flores (known in the criminal world as El Chapo Isidro) was born on June 19, 1982, in Navojoa, Sonora, Mexico.
 He began his criminal career in the 1990s, at first working for the Juárez Cartel under the tutelage of the then-leader Amado Carrillo Fuentes.
-After the drug lord died of plastic surgery complications in 1997, Meza Flores deserted the organization along with several other drug traffickers and decided to join the forces of the Beltrán Leyva Cartel.
-As a member of the Beltrán Leyva brothers, he proved to be a "skilled hitman, capable of daring, cunning and bravado."
+After the drug lord died of plastic surgery complications in 1997, Meza Flores deserted the organization along with several other drug traffickers and decided to join the forces of the Sinaloa Cartel, under the Beltrán Leyva brothers, who also left the Juarez Cartel after the death of Carrillo Fuentes.
+As a member of the Beltrán Leyva faction, he proved to be a "skilled hitman, capable of daring, cunning and bravado."
 When the leader Arturo Beltrán Leyva was gunned down and killed by the Mexican military in December 2009, many within the cartel deserted and left to form an independent criminal organization with Edgar Valdez Villarreal, known as La Barbie.
 Meza Flores, however, remained loyal to the Beltrán Leyva brothers and possibly forged an alliance with Vicente Carrillo Fuentes.